- What Are Adaptive Headlights?

 Just like with standard headlights, you should only have your high beams on when other drivers aren't traveling in your direction, and you should use your low beams whenever other drivers are within range of your light beams.
 A set of swiveling lights won't save the eyes of other drivers if you leave your high beams on, so be respectful and remember to turn them off and on as you travel down the road for optimal vision and safety throughout your trip.

-You should always remain cautious while driving at night, and if you take things slowly, you'll feel more confident about staying safe and avoiding most obstacles while driving at night.
+You should always remain cautious while driving at night, and if you take things slowly, you'll feel more confident about staying safe and avoiding most obstacles in the dark.

 Should You Buy a New Vehicle Just for Adaptive Headlights?

 Many people enjoy the increased vision provided by adaptive headlights, but you will have to decide whether the feature is worth purchasing a newer luxury vehicle or not.
-Most older cars, even those that are a few years old, won't come with this technology.
+Most older cars, even those that are a few years old, won't come with adaptive front lighting system.
 If you cannot afford the latest vehicle with adaptive lights or don't believe the upgrade is worth the price, you can choose a used vehicle with powerful lights that will give you the best experience in your price range.

 Look closely at the type of lights equipped on the car you're interested in, and verify that the lights are bright and function well.
 You should also look at the other safety features that come with the car, check the car history report for any accidents, and look at the vehicle's maintenance history.
 By doing these things, you get important details about the vehicle you're thinking of purchasing.
 Use this information to help you choose a car you'll enjoy using for years.